Goodbye Aussie tomato paste

 Given how polluted Chinese water sources are (https://www.bbc.com/news/world-asia-china-36022538 and https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8631815/), and that highly toxic pesticides have been found in Chinese produce, including tomatoes (https://www.sciencedirect.com/science/article/pii/S0147651321005406), one wonders about the risk of Chinese food products being tainted.

-And with tomato paste and crushed garlic products, it appears we have little choice but to buy Chinese or from unknown sources, or stop using them.
+And with tomato paste and crushed garlic products, it appears our only choices are to buy Chinese or from unknown sources, or stop using them.

 Is Leggo’s tomato paste now made from Chinese-grown tomatoes?
 Or do they use Italian or other tomatoes?
 And are Australian authorities on the ball enough to detect tainted imported food?